bUnit-dev/bUnit/docs/docs/csharp-based-testing.md

 }
 ```

-The `ComponentTestFixture` contains all the logic for rendering components and correctly dispose of renderers, components, and HTML parsers after each test.
+The `TestContext` contains all the logic for rendering components and correctly dispose of renderers, components, and HTML parsers after each test.

 ## Executing test cases